UseAllFive/ani-friend/README.md

 This tool will reveal an area when in view and allow you to control how the container and any children elements appear.

-As the user scroll, it will lazyload images when they're at one screen height lower.
+As the user scrolls, it will lazyload images when they’re at one screen height lower.

 There are built in animation presets, or you can build your own.